davespaton/CrezcoTechTest/README.md

 Can be executed by running `docker-compose up -d`

 - API can be access via [Swagger](https://localhost:5001/swagger/index.html)
-- External location API call made to [FreeApi](https://freeipapi.com/)
 - Persistence using MongoDB
-- Caching using both Redis and HTTP response caching
+- Caching using Redis (and HTTP caching)

 ### Other notes